 Although the Ninebot Max does fold down for storage, it is not as compact when compared to other models like the Raine One.
 Although this may not be a major detractor depending on your electric scooter needs, it does mean that if you ever plan on storing your scooter under your desk after a commute, or whether you need to put your Ninebot Max into the boot/trunk of your car for transport, it may be quite inconvenient.

-Overall, it is not difficult to see why the Ninebot Max has become a favourite electric scooter amongst commuters.
+Overall, it is not difficult to see why the Ninebot Max has become a favorite electric scooter amongst commuters.
 With its extended, the Ninebot Max is one of the most reliable electric scooters.
 However, depending on how you want to use your electric scooter and what your commute looks like (i.e. potholes) there may be better alternatives on the market for you.